davidjhovsepian/University-CRM/README.md

 - Facilitating the smooth transition from the old system to the upgraded CRM tool. 🔄🚀

 **Retrospective:** 📅👓
-The University CRM Tool ERP implementation was a challenging yet rewarding project.
+The Microsoft Dynamics CRM ERP implementation was a challenging yet rewarding project.
 We successfully upgraded the existing CRM tool, enabling the school to streamline its admissions process and make data-driven decisions.
 The phased rollout approach allowed us to manage the complexities effectively and ensure a seamless transition for the stakeholders. 🎉🏫

 **Issues and Solutions:** ❗🛠️
 During the project, we encountered a few challenges:
-1. **Integration Complexity:** Integrating the new CRM tool with the existing systems posed challenges due to differences in data structures and formats.
+1. **Integration Complexity:** Integrating Microsoft Dynamics CRM with the existing systems posed challenges due to differences in data structures and formats.
 We addressed this by conducting thorough data mapping and employing middleware for smooth data flow. 🔄🔢

 2. **User Adoption:** Some staff members were initially resistant to change and faced difficulties in using the upgraded system.
 To overcome this, we conducted comprehensive training sessions and provided ongoing support to ensure all users were comfortable with the new tool. 🧑‍🏫💻🔄